cocanvas/cocanvas-server/README.md

 # CoCanvas App

-[CoCanvas](https://amandytang.github.io/cocanvas-js/) is a cooperative, pixel art drawing game by Katrina Hayes, Mandy Tang, Rob Harkness and Vu Le.
-Share the site with friends to create your own masterpiece!
+[CoCanvas](https://co-canvas.herokuapp.com/#0) is a cooperative, pixel art drawing game by Katrina Hayes, Mandy Tang, Rob Harkness and Vu Le.
+Register an account to make 8-bit art with your friends, or take over their pixels (we won't judge).
+If you make something awesome, let us know!

 ![CoCanvas Screenshot](https://github.com/amandytang/cocanvas-server/blob/master/app/assets/images/screenshot.png)
 <br/>

 ## Features
-* User registration
-* Live chat
-* Live drawing on canvas
+* Live multiplayer drawing on canvas via WebSockets and Action Cable
+* Live chat implemented in React also using WebSockets and Action Cable
+* User registration using JSON web tokens
+* Colourpicker with most recent colours saved

 ## Possible Improvements
+* Private group canvases
+* Timelapse gif of canvas
+* Adding emoji picker to the chat
+* Decrease loading time (caching or reducing coordinate loading time)

+## Technologies Used
+### Server
+* Ruby on Rails
+* PostgreSQL
+* bcrypt
+* Redis for deployment to Heroku
+* Action Cable

+### Front End
+The front end is a basic Node.js app using Express.js to create a server that is deployed to Heroku.
+This uses Webpack to build all the dependencies for deployment.
+* Canvas
+* jQuery
-* Galleries
+* React
-* Image Saving
+* Animate.css

 ## Acknowledgements
-A big thanks to all team members as well as the teaching staff at GA.
+A big thanks to Joel, John and Theo at GA.

-## Technologies Used
-Built using Ruby on Rails with a vanilla front-end.

 ## License
 Licensed under MIT.